tnishi0/us_tornado_stats/README.md

-# Is there evidence of climate change in the US tornado statistics?
+# Is There Evidence of Climate Change in the US Tornado Statistics?

 [Intro, TO BE EDITED!]
 Refer to the assignment in the Coursera course in which I analyzed data on tornados in Midwestern states and observed overall increase in the number of tornados over the last several decades.